Updated: Apr 23, 2021

 Comfort – My chronic pain is doing very well right now.
 I feel energized and flexible.
 But that’s not always the case.
 If a migraine hits or random severe pains hit, I am always home in a comfortable place to rest.
 We can control our environment.

 Simplicity – Less stuff = less stress for us.
 Both of our families have a tendency to keep stuff.
-Currently we are in Wisconsin helping my parents declutter their home.
-Many of the rooms can’t even be used properly or at all because there is so much stuff in them.
+We were in Wisconsin helping my parents declutter their home.
+Many of the rooms couldn’t even be used properly or at all because there was so much stuff in them.
 It is scientifically proven that clutter and “too much stuff” can have negative effects on health.
 Joe has been helping me simplify and declutter over the years.
 It’s been a long process but a very healthy one.
-A few weeks ago, after we sold our house, we were sitting on the floor of our unfinished van having a simple picnic dinner.
+After we sold our house, we were sitting on the floor of our unfinished van having a simple picnic dinner.
 I felt this joy and happiness wash over me because I felt the simplicity and peace we had in that moment.
 I have less worry, less pain, and more time.

 Responsibilities – It empowers your responsibility and accountability.
 My brother recently asked us if we’ll have a microwave in the van?
 Joe said, “No, because it keeps motivates me and keeps me accountable to eat fresher whole foods instead of processed foods.”
 We can more closely watch what we eat and what we do without being enabled into unhealthy habits.